siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 #### Recognizing lemmas and generating equalities

 Given a collection of equalities, we can generate new ones using symmetry and transitivity.
-We can try to generate the proof of Lemma 5.
-However if we assign the proof a degree based on how it was generated, its degree will be too high -- either the degree bound will prevent us from generating a proof of Lemma 6 using this or there will be so many expressions within the degree bound that the system will run out of memory or take forever to run.
+We can try to generate the proof of Lemma 5 using this.
+However if we assign the proof a degree based on how it was generated, its degree will be too high -- either the degree bound will prevent us from generating a proof of Lemma 6 (which is deduced from Lemma 5) or there will be so many expressions within the degree bound that the system will run out of memory or take forever to run.

 We can (and do have a function to) transform expression distributions so that the weight of a proof is replaced by the weight of the statement if the latter is lower.
 However to use this here will require generating with weight bound large enough to generate a proof of Lemma 5, and this stretches (perhaps exceeds) available resources.
 Instead we can, and do, _look ahead_ and observe that the generated equality will have low weight.
 Thus, the evolver we use to apply symmetry and transitivity generates equalities with either the proof or the statement within the weight bound.